Skip to content

 2. Make sure the path "C:\\...\\ZIPNAME.zip” points to the current location of the ZIP file you wish to upload.

-3. After executing the command the floor plan gets uploaded to Microsoft Places.
-A user can now see where a certain room is located on a floor plan if they wish to book it.
+3. After executing the command, the floor plans gets uploaded to Microsoft Places.
+A user can now see where a certain room or a certain workstation is located on a floor plan if they wish to book it.